dfelinto/blender-manual/manual/scene_layout/object/editing/parent.rst

-This is often the required behavior, but it is also sometimes useful that if you change your parent object that the child object keep any previous transformations it got from the old parent object; If instead when changing the parent object of the Monkey from "EmptyA" to "EmptyB" we had chosen parenting type *Object (Keep Transform)*, the Monkey would keep its scale information it obtained from the old parent "EmptyA" when it is assigned to the new parent "EmptyB".
+This is often the required behavior, but it is also sometimes useful that if you change your parent object that the child object keep any previous transformations it got from the old parent object; If instead when changing the parent object of the Monkey from "EmptyA" to "EmptyB" we had chosen parenting type *Object* and enable *Keep Transform*, the Monkey would keep its scale information it obtained from the old parent "EmptyA" when it is assigned to the new parent "EmptyB".

 .. figure:: /images/scene-layout_object_editing_parent_keep-transform-d.png

-   The Object (Keep Transform) parent method.
+   The Object parent with *Keep Transform*.

-If you want to follow along with the above description here is the blend-file used to describe *Object (Keep Transform)* parenting method:
+If you want to follow along with the above description here is the blend-file:

 `File:Parent_-_Object_(Keep_Transform)_(Demo_File).blend
 <https://wiki.blender.org/wiki/File:Parent_-_Object_(Keep_Transform)_(Demo_File).blend>`__.